-To support the final year of research training in pediatric endocrinology for highly qualified individuals preparing for a career in academic pediatric endocrinology.
-Both clinical and basic research projects are eligible.
+The purpose of the award is to support the final year of research training for highly qualified individuals engaged in pediatric endocrinology and preparing for an academic pediatric endocrinology career.
+Both clinical and research projects are accaptable.

-Fellow/In Training members in good standing who are in an approved training program in Pediatric Endocrinology are eligible for the Research Fellowship Award.
-Applicants must have medical degree.
-Those with career plans in North America are favored.
-Both third year fellows and fourth year fellows (who do not have a faculty appointment) are invited to apply.
+Associate members who are in an approved training program in Pediatric Endocrinology can apply for the Research Fellowship Award.
+Note: Applicants must have medical degree.
+Applicants with career plans in North America are favored.

-Two letters of support are required and should be submitted with the application.
-One must be from the Training Program Director (Sponsor) and the other from the Research Mentor (individual supervising the research project) who is an established investigator with a record of extramural research support.
-If one individual plays both roles, the second letter should be from the Head of the applicant’s Scholarship Oversight Committee (Co-Sponsor).
-The Research Mentor must verify funding availability for support of the research project.
+Two letters of recommendation should be send with the application – one from the Sponsor – Training Program Director and the other from the Research Mentor – an established investigator.
+If the Sponsor and the Mentor are the same person, the second letter should be from the Co-Sponsor – the Head of the applicant’s Scholarship Oversight Committee.
+The Mentor should verify funding availability for support of the project.

-A one-year stipend of $50,000 to cover salary and fringe benefits of the Fellow and travel to the annual PES meeting.
-Salary support for the fellowship awardee cannot be accepted from any other extramural source, but salary may be supplemented by departmental funds to meet appropriate fellowship stipends (if applicable).
+The amount of the annual award is $50,000 is intended to cover salary and fringe benefits of the Fellow, as well as his annual travel to the PES meeting.
+Salary support for the fellowship awardee from any other extramural source cannot be accepted, but salary may be supplemented by departmental funds to meet appropriate fellowship stipends.
 No funds may be held for indirect or overhead expenses by the institutions.

 Instructions for Application